Monocotyledon: Organisation, growth and life forms

 The most important distinction is their growth pattern, lacking a lateral meristem (cambium) that allows for continual growth in diameter with height (secondary growth), and therefore this characteristic is a basic limitation in shoot construction.
-Although largely herbaceous, some arboraceous monocots reach great height, length and mass.
+Although largely herbaceous, monocots include some arboraceous species that reach great height, length and mass.
 The latter include agaves, palms, pandans, and bamboos.
 This creates challenges in water transport that monocots deal with in various ways.
 Some, such as species of Yucca, develop anomalous secondary growth, while palm trees utilise an anomalous primary growth form described as establishment growth (see Vascular system).
-The axis undergoes primary thickening, that progresses from internode to internode, resulting in a typical inverted conical shape of the basal primary axis (see Tillich, Figure 1).
+The axis undergoes primary thickening, which progresses from internode to internode, resulting in a typical inverted conical shape of the basal primary axis (see Tillich, Figure 1).
 The limited conductivity also contributes to limited branching of the stems.
 Despite these limitations a wide variety of adaptive growth forms has resulted (Tillich, Figure 2) from epiphytic orchids (Asparagales) and bromeliads (Poales) to submarine Alismatales (including the reduced Lemnoideae) and mycotrophic Burmanniaceae (Dioscreales) and Triuridaceae (Pandanales).
 Other forms of adaptation include the climbing vines of Araceae (Alismatales) which use negative phototropism (skototropism) to locate host trees (i.e. the darkest area), while some palms such as Calamus manan (Arecales) produce the longest shoots in the plant kingdom, up to 185 m long.
 Other monocots, particularly Poales, have adopted a therophyte life form.